JIVE-TALK.COM

 So naturally, here are many links to Melville J. Herskovits, Katherine Dunham, Harold Courlander, Asadata Dafora, Dámaso Pérez Prado and others, who played a crucial role in distributing and promoting their respective precious art forms and intellectual finds.

-Interesting enough, the field recordings of the early 1940s in Haiti or Havana mentioned here in great details show the huge influence the phonograph recordings, film and radio broadcasts had on the local music scenes there since the recorded outfits and individuals were already reproducing modernity or were at least incorporating certain aspects of it into their traditional styles.
+Interestingly enough, the field recordings of the early 1940s in Haiti or Havana mentioned here in great detail show the huge influence the phonograph recordings, film and radio broadcasts had on the local music scenes there since the recorded outfits and individuals were already reproducing modernity or were at least incorporating certain aspects of it into their traditional styles.
 (A website with audio files of at least some of the important field recordings mentioned by Melville Herskovits or Harold Courlander may have come in handy here.)
 Which shows the ease and energy of originally African music styles to assimilate new musical influences.

 Review by Dr. A. Ebert © 2018